-For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail as soon as practical but not later than eight hours following the accident.
-Notification for all other accidents shall be made as soon as practical but no later than three working days after the accident.
-For each suspected accident, activities shall promptly perform an investigation, prepare a crane and rigging accident report using Figure 12-1 (available on the Navy Crane Center website), and forward a copy to the Navy Crane Center (Code 06) within 30 days of the accident.
+For accidents involving a fatality, inpatient hospitalization, overturned crane, collapsed boom, or any other major damage to the crane, load, or adjacent property, notify the Navy Crane Center by e-mail as soon as practical but not later than four hours following the accident.
+Notification for all other accidents shall be made as soon as practical but no later than one working day after the accident.
+For each suspected accident, activities shall promptly